Tips on How to Take Photos With Your Video Camera For Best Results

 Another option is to use continuous shooting.
 Continuous shooting is when your camera takes multiple pictures at a time.
 A lot of cameras have different burst modes e.g. bracketing, that’ll let you take a series of photos quickly after another.

-On a camera like the GH5, you’ll find an extension of this, that will let you record an unlimited number of still photos in 6K or 4K.
-And you can even record audio at the same time.
-However, this is only available in 8-bit color.
+On some cameras, you’ll find an extension of this that lets you record an unlimited number of still photos in 6K or 4K.
+You can even record audio at the same time.

 Jan Sørup is a indie filmmaker, videographer and photographer from Denmark.
 He owns filmdaft.com and the Danish company Apertura, which produces video content for big companies in Denmark and Scandinavia.
 Jan has a background in music, has drawn webcomics, and is a former lecturer at the University of Copenhagen.